Intersec Finalist for Critical Communication Awards

 Intersec has been shortlisted for the Best Use of Critical Communications in Public Safety award at the International Critical Communications Awards (ICCA) 2025 for its role in modernizing England’s Flood Warning System (FWS), in collaboration with Leidos and Cogworx.

-The Environment Agency (EA) selected Leidos, supported by Intersec’s Public Warning System (PWS), to replace England's 20-year-old flood alert infrastructure.
+The Environment Agency (EA) selected Leidos, supported by Intersec’s Early Warning System (EWS), to replace England's 20-year-old flood alert infrastructure.
 The new system integrates geospatial intelligence and AI-driven automation to protect 5.7 million flood-risk properties.

 Key features of Intersec’s contribution:

-• Multichannel public alerts: Location-based warnings via SMS, cell broadcast, and digital platforms ensure near-universal coverage.
+• Multichannel public alerts: Location-based warnings via SMS and digital platforms ensure wide coverage.

 • Real-time situational awareness: Advanced geographic layers and precise mapping, all within a user-friendly interface.